claby2/cs1951q-final-writeup/main.typ

 ) <optimization_correctness_test>

 This test simply ensures that the optimized IR matches the expected output after applying our optimization.

+Some architectures like x86 have optimizations for comparing against `0` vs. other values. @intel_opt_manual_v1 However, we have not measured performance impact.

 === Result